The Bookmaking Habits of Select Species: Quatzoli

-Mechanical people but it is unknown if they were always that way or are creations of another organism.
+Mechanical people, but it is unknown if they were always that way or are creations of another organism.
 Their bodies are made of hourglass shaped copper.
 A couple times a day, they take in water through their bottom chamber and then dip themselves into lava lakes.
 This causes steam to pass through the narrow part of their body and into the upper chamber to power various gears that allow the being to function.
 This process creates a stone that contains several millions of channels that water can pass through.
 As time goes on, the channels alter, causing memories to be lost and formed.

 A Quatzoli child is created in a forge and given a sliver of its parent's mind, which allows it to begin its life.
 As the child learns, its brain grows around the sliver until it is time to divide its mind for its own children.
 Because of this system, these beings are living books with accumulated knowledge passed down from their ancestors.

 Hesperoe

-Once were a violent race which, although it once had its own form of writing, no longer uses it at all.
-They have always distrusted writing because books give facts and exciting stories but have no solid proof to justify their claims.
-The Hesperoes would write down their thoughts only when memories could not be trusted.
-Some of their favorite things are speech and debate, but they love the glories of war.
-Once mind storage and mapping was discovered they stopped writing altogether.
-Prior to death great minds are harvested from the bodies of leaders and other intellectual individuals of their species and each path is mapped in order to predict their next thought.
-They then expand upon those minds to see into the future.
-So the great minds of Hesperoe never die and their memories can be looked at through these maps for guidance.
+The Hesperoes are depicted as historically violent.
+Although they once had their own form of writing, they no longer use it.
+They distrust writing because books convey facts and stories without solid proof to support their claims; instead, they wrote down their thoughts only when memories could not be trusted.
+Speech, debate, and the glories of war are among their favored pursuits.
+Once mind storage and mapping were discovered, they abandoned writing entirely.
+Before death, the minds of leaders and other notable individuals are harvested and mapped in detail, allowing their future thoughts to be predicted.
+Through these maps, the great minds of the Hesperoes are effectively preserved after death, with their memories accessible for guidance.